finos/greenkey-discovery-sdk/README.md

 # GreenKey Scribe Discovery SDK [![Build Status](https://travis-ci.org/finos/greenkey-discovery-sdk.svg?branch=master)](https://travis-ci.org/finos/greenkey-discovery-sdk)
-> Speed up business workflows through creating custom 'voice skills' and text interpreters
+> Powerful NLP API for human conversations

 <img src="https://greenkeytech.com/wp-content/uploads/2019/02/gk_logo_colorlight.png" width="300" />

 ---

-The Discovery SDK allows you to write logic-based interpreters, and let Scribe's Discovery engine use probabilistic search to identify intents and entities.
+The Discovery SDK allows you to write logic-based interpreters, and let GreenKey's Discovery engine use probabilistic search to identify intents and entities.

-You can use your Discovery interpreter to power several voice-driven workflows such as:
+You can use your Discovery interpreter to power several voice- and chat-driven workflows

-- Building a skill in combination with [Scribe's Real-Time Dictation](https://transcription.greenkeytech.com/sqc-06437d7/)
+- Building a skill in combination with [Scribe's Real-Time Dictation](https://docs.greenkeytech.com/audio/#audioserver)

-- Searching transcribed files for key phrases with [Scribe's File Transcription](https://transcription.greenkeytech.com/svt-e0286da/)
+- Searching transcribed files for key phrases with [Scribe's File Transcription]https://docs.greenkeytech.com/audio/#fileserver)

-Read more about Discovery on our [blog](https://greenkeytech.com/greenkey-scribe-discovery-skills/) or [checkout the full documentation](https://transcription.greenkeytech.com/discovery-1890af/)
+Read more about Discovery on our [blog](https://greenkeytech.com/greenkey-scribe-discovery-skills/) or [checkout the full documentation](https://github.com/finos/greenkey-discovery-sdk/wiki)

 The GreenKey Discovery SDK
 is hosted by the [Voice Program] of the Fintech Open Source Foundation ([FINOS]).